AntonioPrimera/bapi/readme.md

 php artisan make:bapi Posts/CreatePostBapi
 ```

+### Advanced Bapi generation

+#### Always create complex Bapis
 This will create a new basic bapi class, in the **app/Bapis** folder of your Laravel app.
 If you
-wish to create a complex bapi class, with all the hooks and methods, you should use the `--full`
+wish to create a slightly more complex bapi class, with all the hooks and methods, you should use
-flag on the command above.
-If you want to always create complex bapi classes for your project,
+the `--full` flag on the command above.

+If you want to always create complex bapi classes for your project, without always using the
-without always using the `--full` flag, you can add the following setting to your .env file:
+`--full` flag every time, you can add the following setting to your .env file:

 ```dotenv
 BAPI_GENERATOR_COMPLEX_BAPIS=true
 ```

+#### Custom base class to be inherited by the generated Bapis

 By default, the base Bapi class, inherited by the generated Bapis is `AntonioPrimera\Bapi\Bapi`.
 If you have another base class in your project, you can add it to your .env file like so: